 The Swahili House overview

-In it's 125 year history it has been home to many Sultan families and is now authentically modernised as a hotel.
+In its 125-year history it has been home to many Sultan families and is now authentically modernised as a hotel.
 There are 22 air-conditioned rooms over 5 floors which centre around a traditional courtyard.
-There is no lift, so this hotel is not suitable for those with mobility problems.
 There are 3 different room categories: Sultan Suites - large, spacious rooms with balcony.
 Approx. 45m2.
 Suites: medium sized spacious rooms with or without balcony.
 Approx. 33m2.
 Deluxe Rooms: standard sized double or twin room.
 Approx. 21m2.
-All rooms have TVs, tea and coffee makers, mosquito nets and en-suite bathrooms with hot and cold running water.
+All rooms have TVs, tea and coffee makers, mosquito nets and en-suite shower rooms with hot and cold running water.

-There is a lovely roof top area with a bar, restaurant, small pool and sunloungers.
-Great views across Stone Town and catch a breeze from the top of the house!
-Breakfast is served on the roof top and can be a light continental meal or a full English brekfast.
-The a la carte menu which changes daily and features fish, seafood and mediterranean tapas, all made with fresh local produce.
+There is a lovely roof top area with a bar, restaurant, plunge pool and sun loungers and offers great views across Stone Town.
+This is a perfect place to catch the breeze!
+Breakfast is served on the roof top and can be a light continental meal or a full English breakfast.
+The a la carte menu which changes daily and features fish, seafood and Mediterranean tapas, all made with fresh local produce.
 There is a full wine list and other alcoholic beverages to order.